All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Setting Realistic Expectations for Month One

-One month is the very beginning of the semaglutide journey.
+One month is the very beginning of the semaglutide process.
 Here's what realistic expectations look like:

 Weight loss of 3-5 pounds is normal and on track.
-You are on the lowest titration dose.
+You're on the lowest titration dose.
 The medication is still building in your system.
 Losing 2-3% of your body weight at this stage puts you right in line with clinical trial averages.

 Losing nothing (or even gaining) doesn't mean it's not working.
 Some patients don't see scale movement until weeks 6-8, particularly if they're building muscle through exercise, retaining water from GI changes, or experiencing hormonal fluctuations.
 If your appetite is noticeably lower, the medication is active.